Coventry Cross: Henry VI

 Henry VI was a figure of particular importance in the Coventry area.
 A Lancastrian king, he was put to death in the Tower.
 A cult of veneration then grew to 'Henry the Martyr', and despite early attempts to ban it (in 1479 the Archbishop of York banned veneration of his image), it continued to grow, encouraged by Henry VII.
 In 1494 Pope Alexander VI set up a commission of enquiry to look into miracles attributed to him and by 1499 his cult was even bigger than that of Thomas Becket.
 It was particularly strong in Coventry which supported the House of Lancaster during the Wars of the Roses, and which in 1456 was home to Queen Margaret, wife of Henry VI, who moved the court there as London grew increasingly Yorkist in sympathy.
 The veneration of Henry VI only came to an end with the Dissolution of the Monasteries.

 20th/21st century

-In the 1930s it was proposed to build a replica of the 1544 cross, but work did not begin until the 1960s, with the cross, made by sculptor George Wagstaffe, being finally unveiled in 1976, 100 metres from the original position.
+In the 1930s it was proposed to build a replica of the 1544 cross, but work did not begin until the 1960s.
+The modern cross — made by sculptor George Wagstaffe — was finally unveiled in 1976, 100 metres from the original position.
 Based on its medieval precursor, it has four tiers and is surrounded by a flight of four steps.

-In 2007 the City Council considered relocating the Cross to form the centrepiece of a new public square at Ironmonger Row and the Burges, but a public consultation indicated that it should not be moved.
+In 2007 the city council considered relocating the cross to form the centrepiece of a new public square at Ironmonger Row and the Burges, but a public consultation indicated that it should not be moved.

 In 2018 the council wanted to have it taken down, but the people of Coventry started a petition to stop this.
 This failed, and by January 2019 the cross had been removed.

-In 2023 it is being re-built.
+In 2023, the cross was reinstated in a more prominent location, close to the proposed 2007 relocation.